MangaDex: Blocks

 In June 2021, customers of the internet service provider (ISP) Verizon started reporting that they had become unable to access MangaDex and other websites hosted by DDoS-Guard.
 TorrentFreak journalist Ernesto van der Sar speculated that the block may not have been on purpose, but rather collateral damage of Verizon blocking IP addresses that are similar to MangaDex's.
 In November, MangaDex's developers managed to create a work-around to allow Verizon customers to access the website, but they were uncertain if it would work permanently.
 They suggested that users should "consider switching to an ISP that doesn't censor [their] internet access".
 They did not provide an explanation to the workaround.
 Similarly, Indonesian ISPs owned by Telkom Indonesia, including IndiHome and Telkomsel, blocked users from accessing the website in November 2021.
 A MangaDex administrator claimed on their official Discord server that Telkom had been extorting them for money, alleging that Telkom customers would not be able to access the website unless MangaDex paid them.

 On December 23, 2021, the Italian government agency Autorità per le Garanzie nelle Comunicazioni stopped MangaDex from operating in Italy after a complaint from the Italian Publishers' Association.
 This also affected other websites hosting manga.
 In August 2022, users in Russia similarly lost access to the website.

 2025 DMCA takedown

-In May 2025, hundreds of series were removed from MangaDex after a coordinated DMCA takedown request from Japanese and Korean publishers, including Kodansha, Square Enix and Naver.
+In May 2025, approximately 7,000 series were removed from MangaDex after a coordinated DMCA takedown request from Japanese and Korean publishers, including Kodansha, Square Enix and Naver.
 According to a moderator, it is the largest takedown in the website's history.